 Tuning Across Registers

 As low brass players move between registers, tuning often shifts.
 The conductor should isolate problem intervals, like the tritone between the tuba's pedal B-flat and the bass trombone's high B-flat.
 Use a tuner individually, then together.
 Encouraging players to use alternate slide positions (for trombones) or fingerings (for tubas/euphoniums) can resolve intonation issues.
 Rehearsing a single scale over several octaves helps players understand register-specific tendencies.
+For extreme low register passages, have the tuba section play their part one octave higher first to hear the pitch center, then drop down.

 Technical skill alone does not create a memorable performance.
 The conductor must foster an environment where every player invests in the collective sound.